Data-Visualization-Intro/1-Class-intro/readme.md

 ### Github

-Go to [Github](https://github.com/Data-Visualization-Intro). `https://github.com/Data-Visualization-Intro`, is the source for _all files_ and notes used in this class.
+Go to [the class home page on Github](https://github.com/Data-Visualization-Intro). `https://github.com/Data-Visualization-Intro`, is the source for _all files_ and notes used in this class.
 Class activities are documented in a readme file.

 Please keep the notes open in a tab or another browser during class for reference and in order to copy and paste code.